Director of Music Ministry

 • Solid project management and problem-solving skills.

-• Be knowledgeable of diocesan programs, requirements and initiatives.
+• Knowledgeable of diocesan programs, requirements and initiatives.
 Have a spirit of collaboration at the diocesan and deanery levels.

 CODE OF CONDUCT